 \section{Introduction}

 Online sellers can leverage consumer data for market segmentation and price discrimination, potentially harming consumer welfare.
-Consequently, scholars and competition authorities have proposed the prohibition of price discrimination as a straightforward means to safeguard consumers.

-Recent privacy protection advancements like GDPR offer an alternative approach: enabling consumers to strategically switch among market segments, which potentially enhances consumer surplus.
-The first step of such mobility, \emph{the Right to be Forgotten}, is already legally mandated.\footnote{All iOS apps on the App Store are required to offer an in-app account deletion option by July 30, 2022 (see \url{https://developer.apple.com/support/offering-account-deletion-in-your-app}).
-Moreover, all iOS apps should let people use them without a login (see App Store Review Guideline 5.1.1(v) in \url{https://developer.apple.com/app-store/review/guidelines/\#data-collection-and-storage}).} Considering consumers' decentralized, self-interested, and insignificant nature, can they be effectively protected against a monopolist who engages in price discrimination?
-To explore this issue, we study an extreme scenario where consumers face no costs when changing the market segment.
-This would provide a (non-cooperative) decentralized foundation for the market segmentation.
+A straightforward remedy, widely discussed by scholars and competition authorities, is to prohibit price discrimination altogether.
+Recent privacy protection advancements such as the GDPR offer an alternative approach: enabling consumers to strategically switch among market segments, which can enhance consumer surplus.
+A prerequisite for such mobility, \emph{the Right to be Forgotten}, is already legally mandated.\footnote{All iOS apps on the App Store are required to offer an in-app account deletion option by July 30, 2022 (see \url{https://developer.apple.com/support/offering-account-deletion-in-your-app}).
+Moreover, all iOS apps should let people use them without a login (see App Store Review Guideline 5.1.1(v) in \url{https://developer.apple.com/app-store/review/guidelines/\#data-collection-and-storage}).} Yet consumers are decentralized, self-interested, and individually insignificant. \emph{Can they nonetheless be effectively protected against a monopolist who engages in price discrimination?} To explore this question, we study an extreme scenario in which consumers face no costs when switching market segments, thereby providing a non-cooperative, decentralized foundation for market segmentation.

-In our model, a monopolistic producer sells a homogeneous product to a large number of non-negligible consumers, each with a unit demand.
-The production exhibits constant marginal cost, which can be normalized to zero.
-The reservation price of each consumer takes the value from a finite set.
+In our model, a monopolistic producer sells a homogeneous product to a unit-demand consumer population.
+Production exhibits constant marginal cost, normalized to zero, and each consumer's reservation price takes a value from a finite set.
 The timing is as follows.
-In the first stage, each consumer simultaneously selects one market to join.
-In the second stage, the producer sees the exact composition of each market segment and offers different take-it-or-leave-it prices in each market.
-Finally, each consumer makes the purchase decision.
+In the first stage, each consumer simultaneously selects a market segment to join.
+In the second stage, the producer observes the value distribution within each segment and sets a take-it-or-leave-it price for each.
+Finally, each consumer makes a purchase decision.